Browse all reviews by letter A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0 - 9

 Although it did not fare well on its initial release, A Canterbury Tale has since come to be regarded as a classic statement of English post-war neo-romanticism with its religion-imbued poeticising of the English landscape and the purity of nature .
 The film, of course, takes its title from The Canterbury Tales of Geoffrey Chaucer and updates it to wartime Kent.
 With a goodly proportion of the film given over to Anglo-American relationships it is classifiable as a war propaganda film but one which is a good deal more sophisticated than its contemporary peers including Powell's own 49th Parallel.

-It is, to say the least, a fairly silly story but the childlike quality which pervades the film reflects a hunger for a lost pre-war bucolic innocence.
-This is realized with P & P’s characteristic mannered charm, notably in a scene in which Portman’s Colpepper give a lantern slide show about Kentish history to a group of servicemen whilst in an extended sequence a large group of children play at war.
-The former is filmed with cinematographer Erwin Hillier's German Expressionist style whilst a documentary realism is used for representation of the Kentish countryside, and in particular in the recording of bombed-out Canterbury itself, significant parts of the city centre being flattened in German bombing raids of May/June 1942 (Canterbury Cathedral was not available for filming and was recreated within the studio by art director, Alfred Junge).
+It is, to say the least, a fairly silly story but the childlike quality which pervades the film reflects a yearning pre-war bucolic innocence.
+This is realized with P & P’s characteristic mannered charm, notably in a scene in which Portman’s Colpepper give a lantern slide show about Kentish history to a group of servicemen whilst in an extended sequence a large group of children play at war games.
+The latter is filmed with cinematographer Erwin Hillier's black-and-white "Expressionist" stylings whilst a documentary realism is used for representation of the Kentish countryside, and in particular in the recording of bombed-out Canterbury itself, significant parts of the city centre having been flattened in German bombing raids of May/June 1942 (Canterbury Cathedral was not available for filming and was recreated within the studio by art director, Alfred Junge).

 FYI: For the much-shorter (95m) postwar American release, Raymond Massey replaced Esmond Knight as narrator and Kim Hunter was added to the film as Sergeant Bob Johnson’s sweetheart.